arras-energy/gridlabd-old/docs/Module/Powerflow/Pole.md

 The pole failure model is described in [Pole Loading Model](https://source.gridlabd.us/raw/master/module/powerflow/docs/pole_loading.pdf).

-The pole reaches end of life status based on a degradation rate that is defined by minimum shell thickness of 2".
+[Out of date, change this:] The pole reaches end of life status based on a degradation rate that is defined by minimum shell thickness of 2".
 See [Pole Degradation Model](https://www.sciencedirect.com/science/article/pii/S0167473005000457) details.

 # See also